 Keyword: presumably.
 Unfortunately, as we now all know, the app was nothing short of a disaster.
 First, the Iowa caucuses’ 2020 app could only be downloaded through two app-testing sites, TestFlight and TestFairy.
 On this alone, red flags should have already been furiously waving.
 Forcing users to download the app through a different channel — a difficult and nonstandard process — likely meant the developers weren’t finished in time to get the app stores’ approval.
 In addition to the accessibility issue, for the select few individuals who were able to download the app, it remained glitchy once downloaded.

 As a result, for a number of days, no candidate could claim victory and no one had any real sense of how they performed.
 With the New Hampshire primaries looming and televised debates already scheduled, this app threw a serious monkey wrench into an already heavily scrutinized election process.
+Let’s take a look at why the app failed and why this massive failure underscores the importance of software testing.

 From a design standpoint, development should have been pretty straightforward.
 The functions of the app were not complicated, but it appears the app lacked testing.
 At the very least, there needed to be several different versions of the same app for disparate operating systems and devices.
 Further, all of these versions had to work perfectly for their one and only use — there was not going to be time to fix user issues after launch.
 And the consequences for getting any aspect of it wrong, as we now know, are quite dramatic — and public.